lawrencekang/wtfsiw/README.md

 1. Clone the repo
 1. Navigate to the folder
-1. At the command line, enter: "pip install -r requirements.txt"
+1. Enter on command line: "pip install -r requirements.txt"
+1. Enter on command line: "python manage.py runserver"
+1. Navigate to localhost:8000

 ### Roadmap